thadUra/Twitch-Chat-Sentiment-Analysis/README.md

 1. It can gauge how family friendly / positive and negative a community can be.
 2. It can provide the streamer a live feedback of how the viewers feel about their content.

-This repository contains both the frontend (client) and backend (server) for a web application with a goal of performing sentiment analysis on a live Twitch chat and learning various frameworks and libraries for javascript and full stack development.
+This repository contains both the frontend (client) and backend (server) for a web application with the goal of performing sentiment analysis on a live Twitch chat and learning various frameworks and libraries for javascript and full stack development.

 #### Various Technologies and Libraries
 1. React (Material UI)